rsdoiel/antenna/archives/2025/science_and_technology_2025.10.md

 ---

-## Microsoft quantum breakthrough claims labelled 'unreliable' and 'essentially fraudulent'
+## Microsoft quantum breakthrough claims labeled 'unreliable' and 'essentially fraudulent'

-date: 2025-03-12, updated: 2025-03-12, from: The Register (UK I.T.
+date: 2025-03-12, updated: 2025-03-13, from: The Register (UK I.T.
 News)

-<h4>Redmond insists it&#39;s got this right and has even more impressive results to share soon</h4> <p>Microsoft&#39;s claim of having made quantum computing breakthroughs has attracted strong criticism from scientists, but the software giant says it’s work is sound – and it will soon reveal data that proves it.…</p>
+<h4>Redmond insists it&#39;s got this right and has even more impressive results to share soon</h4> <p><strong>Updated</strong>  Microsoft&#39;s claim of a quantum computing breakthrough has attracted strong criticism from scientists, though the software giant says its work is sound – and it will soon reveal data that proves it.…</p>

 <br>